natebc72/Team-10-Repo/Final-Project/README.md

 video service - fine
 action - fine
-draw actors action - changed to draw tanks instead of snakes - Jeremy handle collisions action - all of it changed to make bullet hitting tank end game - Jeremy control actors action - same changes as keyboard service and then change snakes to tanks - Nate tank - child actor move up and down (if more time left and right and turn gun) - Marco point - fine
+draw actors action - changed to draw tanks instead of snakes - Jeremy handle collisions action - all of it changed to make bullet hitting tank end game - Caleb control actors action - same changes as keyboard service and then change snakes to tanks - Nate tank - child actor move up and down (if more time left and right and turn gun) - Marco point - fine